4 Ways Equipment Tracking Software Can Boost Profitability

 With GPS monitoring software, a vehicle that’s moving but with the engine turned off could indicate that the equipment is being towed.
 You can then send help as needed.

-With real-time gps trackers that update every 30 seconds and installation that prevents tampering, a heavy equipment tracking system is your best bet against theft.
+With real-time GPS trackers that update every 30 seconds and installation that prevents tampering, a heavy equipment tracking software is your best bet against theft.
 And because your fleet is likely one of your largest assets, you need to protect it with everything you have.

 Risk management is crucial for any business – much more so for small businesses managing a fleet of vehicles and heavy equipment.
 If the initial cost of procuring a monitoring system is giving you pause, think about the ROI you’ll get in the long term.

 Delayed deliveries and slow service technicians will not only frustrate customers, but negative word of mouth can also cost you thousands in potential business.
 One hijacked piece of heavy equipment can quickly set you back thousands in goods and capital equipment, and drivers running personal errands while clocked in for work is no way to be profitable.
-The right gps tracking device for equipment will mitigate your business risk and having full equipment tracking systems in place give you peace of mind.
+The right GPS equipment tracking software will mitigate your business risk and having full equipment tracking in place gives you peace of mind.